We offer veterinary surgery for dogs, cats and other pets in Ocala at our veterinary center, using state-of-the-art surgical techniques and protocols.

-During each vet surgery, a dedicated member of our veterinary staff will administer anesthesia and monitor your pet using electronic patients monitoring equipment.
+During each vet surgery, a dedicated member of our veterinary staff will administer anesthesia and monitor your pet using electronic patient monitoring equipment.
 We will also provide pain management.

 Following surgery, post-operative monitoring and providing pain management are our priorities.
 Your veterinarian will also provide your with comprehensive instructions for how to care for your pet once they are able to come home.